cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

 ## Store Types

-### KVStore and Multi-Store in Cosmos
+### KVStore and Multistore in Cosmos

-Each Cosmos SDK application contains a state at its root, the multistore, that is subdivided into separate compartments that are managed by each module in the application.
+Each Cosmos SDK application contains a state at its root, the multistore, that is subdivided into separate compartments managed by each module in the application.
 The multistore is a store of key/value stores (`KVStore`) that follows the [`Multistore` interface](https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc6/store/types/store.go#L104-L133).

 The base `KVStore` and `Multistore` implementations are wrapped in extensions that offer specialized behavior.
 A [`CommitMultistore`](https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc6/store/types/store.go#L141-L184) is a `Multistore` with a committer.
-This is the main type of multistore used in Cosmos SDK.
+This is the main type of multistore used in the Cosmos SDK.
 The underlying KVStore is used primarily to restrict access to the committer.

 The [`rootMulti.Store`](https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc6/store/rootmulti/store.go#L43-L61) is the go-to implementation of the `CommitMultiStore` interface.
-It is a base-layer multistore built around a database on top of which multiple `KVStore`s can be mounted, and is the default multistore store used in baseapp.
+It is a base-layer multistore built around a database on top of which multiple `KVStore`s can be mounted, and is the default multistore store used in BaseApp.

 ### CacheMultistore